bitExpert/disco/README.md

 ## Installation

 The preferred way of installing `bitexpert/disco` is through Composer.
-Simply add `bitexpert/disco` as a dependency:
+You can add `bitexpert/disco` as a dependency, as follows:

 ```
 composer.phar require bitexpert/disco